Your guide to Queen Victoria and a timeline of her life – plus 16 fascinating facts

 Victoria’s widespread influence had unexpected genetic, as well as political, implications for Europe’s monarchies.
 It is believed that the queen was a carrier of haemophilia and had unwittingly introduced the rare inherited disease into her bloodline.
 Over subsequent generations the condition resurfaced in royal families across the continent.
 In an age of limited medical facilities, haemophilia – which affects the blood’s ability to clot – could have disastrous consequences.
 Victoria’s own son Leopold suffered from the disease and died aged 30 after he slipped and fell, triggering a cerebral haemorrhage.
 Three of the queen’s grandchildren also suffered from the disease, as did her great-grandson, the murdered heir to the Russian throne, Tsarevich Alexei.

-She survived at least six assassination attempts
+Queen Victoria survived at least six assassination attempts

 During the course of her 63-year-long reign, Victoria came out unscathed from at least six serious attempts on her life, some of which were terrifyingly close calls.